Henny Penny: History

 A Scots version of the tale is found in Robert Chambers's Popular Rhymes, Fireside Stories, and Amusements of Scotland of 1842.
 It appeared among the "Fireside Nursery Stories" and was titled "The hen and her fellow travellers".
 The characters included Henny Penny, Cocky Locky, Ducky Daddles, Goosie Poosie, and an unnamed tod (fox).
 Henny Penny became convinced that "the lifts were faun" (the heavens were falling) when a pea fell on her head.

-In 1849, a "very different" English version was published under the title "The Story of Chicken-Licken" by Joseph Orchard Halliwell.
+In 1849, a "very different" English version was published under the title "The Story of Chicken-Licken" by James Orchard Halliwell.
 In this Chicken-licken was startled when "an acorn fell on her bald pate" and encounters the characters Hen-len, Cock-lock, Duck-luck, Drake-lake, Goose-loose, Gander-lander, Turkey-lurkey and Fox-lox.

 It was followed in 1850 by "The wonderful story of Henny Penny" in Joseph Cundall's compilation, The Treasury of pleasure books for young children.
-Each story there is presented as if it were a separate book, and in this case had two illustrations by Harrison Weir.
+Each story there is presented as if it were a separate book; this version also had two illustrations by Harrison Weir.
 In reality the story is a repetition of the Chambers narration in standard English, except that the dialect phrase "so she gaed, and she gaed, and she gaed" is retained and the cause of panic is mistranslated as "the clouds are falling".

 Benjamin Thorpe's translation of Thiele's Danish story was published in 1853 and given the title "The Little Chicken Kluk and his companions".
 Thorpe describes the tale there as "a pendant to the Scottish story…printed in Chambers" (see above) and gives the characters approximately the same names as in Chambers.